Health Care and Insurance

 Student health insurance plan

 UAF has a mandatory health insurance plan through LewerMark Insurance.
 Your UAF student account will be billed for the health insurance cost each semester.
 If you do not wish to have this insurance, you will need to request a waiver and provide documentation of comparable coverage from a company located outside the U.S. U.S.-based company plans are not eligible for waivers.
+The plan summary and brochure are available for the upcoming academic year in early August.

 Please be sure to forward a copy of your insurance documentation, including name of company, plan summary of benefits, name, coverage dates to IPI.